So, you’ve just started your own company, or been appointed a director of a business. Congratulations!

 For example, non-executive directors won’t have the day-to-day knowledge of the company’s business and won’t see all the information available to management.
 For this reason, a non-executive director is slightly less likely to be found in breach of their duty to exercise reasonable care and skill if the company has entered into a risky business opportunity whilst the company faces trading difficulty (which the non-executive director reasonably had no knowledge of).

-This does not mean a non-executive director owes fewer duties to the company.
-Instead, the non-executive directors have a slightly different role in running the business by utilising their broader experience to challenge the executive directors and offer independent judgment to the board.
-Non-executive directors might be usefully deployed in monitoring:
+This doesn’t mean a non-executive director owes fewer duties to the company.
+Instead, their duty is to use their broader experience to challenge the executive directors and offer independent judgment to the board.
+For example, non-executive directors are useful to monitor:

 Directors must take an active interest in the company’s affairs.
 Ignorance is not an adequate defence that will save a director from liability.
-A director with concerns about the way the company is being run, should call a board meeting to discuss this and consider any areas of disagreement.
+If you’ve got concerns about the way the company is being run, you should call a board meeting to discuss this and consider any areas of disagreement.

 The following table can help you determine whether a non-cash asset is substantial.

 |Between £5,000 and £100,000||Substantial if the asset is worth more than 10% of the company’s net asset value calculated using the company’s most recent statutory accounts or, if there are no statutory accounts, the asset value is calculated by looking at the amount of the company’s called up share capital|

 If there are a series of non-cash transactions or an arrangement involving more than one non-cash asset, it is the aggregate value of all the non-cash assets involved in the arrangement or series, which is relevant to whether the transaction is substantial.

 If the transaction is substantial (which should be determined as at the time the arrangement is entered into) and an ordinary resolution (or requisite majority according to the company’s articles) isn’t obtained, the transaction between the company and director is voidable by the company.